 Dr Lynch was a scholar at Christ’s College, Cambridge and graduated in medicine in 2003.
-He subsequently passed membership examinations for both the Royal College of Physicians and the Royal College of Surgeons and completed specialist training in Dermatology at the internationally renowned St John’s Institute of Dermatology, Guy's and St Thomas' Hospital, gaining entry to the GMC specialist register in 2017.
-After completion of training in Dermatology, he undertook a highly competitive fellowship in Mohs surgery and advanced Dermatological surgery at St John's Institute of Dermatology.
+He subsequently passed membership examinations for both the Royal College of Physicians and the Royal College of Surgeons and then trained under leading Dermatologists at the world-renowned St John’s Institute of Dermatology (Guy's and St Thomas' Hospitals), gaining entry to the GMC specialist register (the UK equivalent of board certification in Dermatology) in 2017.
+After completion of training in Dermatology, he undertook a highly competitive fellowship in Mohs surgery and advanced Dermatological surgery at St John's where he is now a Consultant Dermatologist and Mohs Surgeon.

-Dr Lynch is available to see private patients at 55 Harley Street, Guy's Hospital and Online and is recognised by all major UK health insurance providers.
+Dr Lynch is available to see private patients at 55 Harley Street, The Blackheath Hospital and Guy's Hospital and is recognised by all major UK health insurance providers.

 Dr Lynch has a particular interest in the diagnosis and treatment of skin cancer.
 He is a consultant in the specialist melanoma clinic at St John's Institute of Dermatoogy and offers mole checks, mole mapping and full skin examinations.
 Skin lesions are evaluated by Dermoscopy (skin surface microscopy).